Process improvement

 Project

-4–12 wksFour to twelve weeks.
+4–12 wksFour to twelve weeks, fixed scope and fixed price.
 We pick one outcome (a process rebuild, an automation, an AI assist) and we ship it together.

 Fractional advisor